antonioken22/citu-eteeap/README.md

 npm install
 ```

 3. Fill in all the necessary variables in the `.env.local` outlined above.
-You can obtain these keys by watching the video from the playlist linked in the References below.

 4. Build and run your web app at `http://localhost:3000` by running the code below in the terminal.